elyra-ai/elyra/docs/source/developer_guide/development-workflow.md

 {% endcomment %}
 -->
 ## Development Workflow
+This section describes the steps necessary to build Elyra in a development environment.

 ### Building

-`Elyra` is divided in two parts, a collection of Jupyter Notebook backend extensions, and their respective JupyterLab UI extensions.
+Elyra is divided in two parts, a collection of Jupyter Notebook backend extensions, and their respective JupyterLab UI extensions.
 Our JupyterLab extensions are located in our `packages` directory.